emaicus/Rangers-and-Ruffians/docs/Tome_of_the_Ancients.md

 * __Forget Ability:__ _(Cost: 1)_ Concentration.
 Force an entity to make an inner fire saving throw against your spell power.
 On failure, you may force the entity to forget one of it's combat or physical abilities.
 The entity may repeat the check with disadvantage every turn thereafter.
 * __Giant's Strength:__ _(Cost: 1)_ Grant a teammate one additional effective strength.
 Lasts a number of hours equal to your inner fire.
 * __Greater Guidance:__ _(Cost: 1)_ Give an ally a 1d8 inspiration dice.
-* __Haste:__ _(Cost: 1)_ Cast a spell which invigorates an ally, allowing them to take an extra action on their turn and to gain 5 feet of movement.
+* __Haste:__ _(Cost: 1)_ Cast a spell which invigorates an ally, allowing them to take an extra action on their turn and to gain 15 feet of movement.
-* __Heighten Emotions:__ _(Cost: 0)_ Force an entity to make a spell power save.
+* __Heighten Emotions:__ Force an entity to make a spell power save.
 On failure, the affected entity's emotions are amplified to the extreme.
 This may cause them to act recklessly or to take actions with disadvantage.
 * __Hold Weapon:__ _(Cost: 1)_ Concentration.
 Bind an enemy's weapon to their body.
 The enemy may attempt a strength check against your spell power to remove it.
 * __Hound's Resolve:__ _(Cost: 1)_ Grant a teammate one additional effective inner fire.
 Lasts a number of hours equal to your spell power.
 * __Light:__ _(Cost: 1)_ Summon a light with a 10ft radius.
 Evil and undead entities within the light take 1d6 damage every turn that they are in it.
 Concentration.